replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 ### Including the Embedded Cluster

 We showed a simple Embedded Cluster configuration earlier in the lab.
-We're going to use that basic configuration for Slackernews.
+Let's use that basic configuration for Slackernews.
 Create another file in the `release` folder named `embedded-cluster.yaml` and copy the contents of the configuration into it.

 ```
 apiVersion: embeddedcluster.replicated.com/v1beta1